-Flash cookies If you have Adobe Flash installed on your computer (most computers do), small files may be stored on your computer by websites that contain Flash media, such as video
+Flash cookies If you have Adobe Flash installed on your computer, small files may be stored on your computer by websites that contain Flash media, such as video

 clips.
 These files are known as Local Shared Objects (LSOs) or Flash cookies.
 They can be used for the same purposes as regular cookies (properly called HTTP cookies).
 Flash cookies can also back

 up the data that is stored in a regular cookie.
 When you delete cookies using your browser controls, your Flash cookies are not affected.
 So a website that served a cookie to you may recognise

 you on your next visit if it backed up its now-deleted cookie data to a Flash cookie.
 You can control Flash cookies.
 Adobe's website offers tools to control Flash cookies on your computer and

 users of the Firefox browser can also get an add-on to detect and delete Flash cookies.